Stratio/Decision/doc/src/site/sphinx/cep-query-syntax.rst

 In the above example, from the events of the temperatureStream, output the "expired-events" of the unique window to the output stream.
 Here, the output event is the immediate previous event having the same name of the current event.
     Unique Window is mostly used in Join Queries.

 6. **First Unique Window**.
-Define a window that keeps the first event that are unque according to the given unique attribute.
+Define a window that keeps the first event that are unique according to the given unique attribute.
 ::